gr-grey/proto1/_posts/2023-05-10-okay-so-what-is-protein-design.md

 A common work around is to Monte Carlo sampling (the old Rosetta design) or other statistically based method.
 Our lab adopts an entropy based probabilistic model.

-Of course, the new and hot area of machine learning are providing promising models to solve the problem, such as the newly published ProteinMPNN model, which utilize the Transformer framework.
+Of course, the new and hot area of machine learning are providing promising models to solve the problem, such as the newly published ProteinMPNN model, which is a graph network.